-Tay Anderson, who is still under active investigation by the Denver Police Department for rape and assault of 62 minor children at Denver Public Schools, received a copy of the 96-page report by Investigation Law Group on his sexual misconduct with children before the public was made aware of it Wednesday.
+Tay Anderson, who is still under active investigation by the Denver Police Department for rape and assault of 62 minor children at Denver Public Schools, received a copy of the by Investigation Law Group on his sexual misconduct with children before the public was made aware of it Wednesday.
 He was careful to let the public know that “God is in control…” as if God himself instructed Tay to sext kids.

 The investigation by the obviously left-leaning “law group,” which used words such as “patriarchy” and “gendered comment,” as well as “black man,” while being run by white women, unsurprisingly did not substantiate the claims of Tay Anderson’s rape of ten children, including boys and girls who needed anal sutures and immediate medical attention.
 The same victims who were unwilling to speak to investigators in November of 2020 are still unwilling to speak, so those claims may never be fully proven.
 Nevertheless, where there’s smoke, there’s fire…and Anderson’s got a lot of smoke clouds above his free apartment.